kriskhaira/rattan/README.md

 * Browser CSS reset
 * Notice, error and message styles
 * Growing support for common form elements including those used in Django, django-uni-form and Drupal
+* Tested in Firefox, Safari, Google Chrome, IE7+
 * No bloat
-* Tested in Firefox, Safari, Google Chrome, IE8, IE6
-* The maximum layout width (which you can easily override), is 980px, instead of the common 960px to maximize the use of horizontal real estate

 ## Features left out deliberately

-* Grid system - these things shouldn't be difficult to do in the first place - but there are CSS definitions for #primary and #secondary.
+* Grid system.
+These things shouldn't be difficult to do in the first place.
+However, there *are* CSS definitions for #primary and #secondary.
 * Typographic baseline.
 Not worth the hassle in my opinion.

 ## Setup Instructions